Houston Neurologist Offering Relief From Nerve Damage

 This broad term includes the many ailments that can cause impairment to the proper function of the muscles.
 The impairment can be both directly or indirectly.
-Neuromuscular disease can cause muscle spasms or muscle paralysis.
+The neuromuscular disease can cause muscle spasms or muscle paralysis.
 It all depends on what is causing the problem and where it is located.

 Peripheral Nerve Disease

 Also known as peripheral neuropathy, this particular ailment differs from a neuromuscular disease in that it usually occurs in the hands and feet.
 Although the most common cause is diabetes, peripheral nerve disease can also be caused by injury, infection, or exposure to toxins.
 The symptoms often include numbness and weakness in the area, as well as pain and a pins and needles sensation.
 Treatment will depend on your symptoms and underlying condition.
-Call us now at (713) 795-4785!
+Call Neurology Consultants of Houston now at 713-795-4785!

 There are many nerves in the body, and those that are not covered by other neurological problems are covered by neuropathy.
 The problem caused will depend on the type of nerve affected.
 This includes sensory nerves, motor nerves, or autonomic nerves.